credativ/plutono/docs/sources/panels/visualizations/table/filter-table-columns.md

 +++
-title = "Filter table columns" keywords = ["grafana", "table options", "documentation", "format tables", "table filter", "filter columns"] weight = 600
+title = "Filter table columns" keywords = ["plutono", "table options", "documentation", "format tables", "table filter", "filter columns"] weight = 600
 +++

 # Filter table columns

-> **Note:** This feature is available in Grafana 7.2+.
+> **Note:** This feature is available in Plutono 7.2+.

 If you turn on the **Column filter** in [Table options]({{< relref "table-field-options.md" >}}), then you can filter table options.

 ## Turn on column filtering

-1. In Grafana, navigate to the dashboard with the table with the columns that you want to filter.
+1. In Plutono, navigate to the dashboard with the table with the columns that you want to filter.
 1. On the table panel you want to filter, [open the panel editor]({{< relref "../../panel-editor.md#open-the-panel-editor" >}}).
 1. Click the **Field** tab.
 1. In Table options, turn on the **Column filter** option.